 Head to any of the waterfront tavernas to rent a sunbed or simply find a free spot where to place your beach mat.

-If you are not fond of pebbles, remember to have with you a good pair of swimming shoes (I use a no-frills, comfortable pair quite similar to these ones) …Oh yes, you can thank me later!
+If you are not fond of pebbles, remember to have with you a good pair of swimming shoes (I use a no-frills, comfortable pair quite similar to these).

 Yes, you must.

-Since moving in Loutro can only be done on foot, as there are no other means in this isolated, coastal village, having your own means allows you to visit lonely beaches where to swim and relax… or just explore the impressive underwater landscape of Crete’s South.
+Since moving around in Loutro can only be done on foot, as there are no other means in this isolated, coastal village, having your own means of transport allows you to visit lonely beaches where to swim and relax… or just explore the impressive underwater landscape of Crete’s South.